|

 The antenna can be positioned vertically or horizontally.
 To do this, it is simply folded down and guided into the intermediate deck area.

-Despite the relatively small size of the SubMarine and the use of standard servos, there is still room for additional features, such as a camera.
+Despite the SubMarine's relatively small size and the use of standard servos, there is still room for additional functions, such as a camera.

 What's also interesting about the SubMarine is its form factor, which allows for a clear and uncluttered interior while simultaneously resulting in a compact and robust appearance.
 And all this without significantly compromising its handling characteristics.